matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 ## Proposal

-Therefore, we need a different way to state that a given state event may only be written by its owner. **We propose that if a state event's state_key *starts with* a matrix ID (followed by an underscore), only the sender with that matrix ID (or higher PL users) can set the state event.**  This is an extension of the current behaviour where state events may be overwritten only if the sender's mxid *exactly equals* the state_key.
+Therefore, we need a different way to state that a given state event may only be written by its owner. **We propose that if a state event's `state_key` *starts with* a matrix ID (followed by an underscore), only the sender with that matrix ID (or higher PL users) can set the state event.**  This is an extension of the current behaviour where state events may be overwritten only if the sender's mxid *exactly equals* the `state_key`.

-We also allow users with higher PL than the original sender to overwrite state events even if their mxid doesn't match the event's state_key.
-This fixes an abuse vector where a user can immutably graffiti the state within a room by sending state events whose state_key is their matrix ID.
+We also allow users with higher PL than the original sender to overwrite state events even if their mxid doesn't match the event's `state_key`.
+This fixes an abuse vector where a user can immutably graffiti the state within a room by sending state events whose `state_key` is their matrix ID.

 Practically speaking, this means modifying the [authorization rules](https://spec.matrix.org/v1.2/rooms/v9/#authorization-rules) such that rule 8: